dantheuber/angular-base/README.md

 #angular-base
 A simple project from which angular projects can be started.
+Provides a jump start on writing tests as this application comes shipped 100% covered.

 ##Install Dependencies
 This project uses `gulp` and `jspm`, as well as `compass` to make your development life easier.
 So you will need to install the necessary dependencies.
 Make sure you [have ruby installed](https://www.ruby-lang.org/en/documentation/installation/)  first, then use the following commands to install all other dependencies: